briandrum/codes.forchagrin.com/_chapters/chapter-1107-definitions.md

 ## 1107.191   Site plan

-“Site Plan” means a plan, to scale, showing uses and structures existing and proposed for a parcel of land and containing those elements as required by Section 1109.04 of this Planning and Zoning Code.
+"Site Plan" means a plan, to scale, showing uses and structures existing and proposed for a parcel of land and containing those elements as required by Section 1109.04 of this Planning and Zoning Code.
 (Ord.
 2019-39.
 Passed 8-13-19.)